imnotcreative1/BranchAndBound/README.md

 # BranchAndBound
 01 Knapsack Problem

+This project was from an algorithms class that I really enjoyed.

 The invasion of Earth has been a success.
 The attack fleet from your home planet easily overcame the puny defences of the humans.
 The massive ooze-forming machines are rapidly converting all land areas on the planet into the kind of oily, gelatinous mud in which your